awsdocs/aws-net-developer-guide/doc_source/how-to-spot-instances.md

 ## Gather what you need<a name="tutor-spot-net-gather"></a>

 To create a Spot Instance request, you'll need several things\.
 + The number of instances and their instance type\.
-There are several instance types to choose from, which you can see in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html)\.
+There are several instance types to choose from, which you can see in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-types.html)\.
 The default number for this tutorial is 1\.
 + The Amazon Machine Image \(AMI\) that will be used to create the instance\.
-See the information about AMIs in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/AMIs.html)\.
-For example, read about shared AMIs in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharing-amis.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/sharing-amis.html)\.
+See the information about AMIs in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/AMIs.html)\.
+For example, read about shared AMIs in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharing-amis.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/sharing-amis.html)\.
 + The maximum price that you're willing to pay per instance hour\.
 You can see the prices for all instance types \(for both On\-Demand Instances and Spot Instances\) on the [Amazon EC2 pricing page](https://aws.amazon.com/ec2/pricing/)\.
 The default price for this tutorial is explained later\.
 + If you want to connect remotely to an instance, a security group with the appropriate configuration and resources\.
 This is described in [Working with security groups in Amazon EC2](security-groups.md) and the information about [gathering what you need](run-instance.md#run-instance-gather) and [connecting to an instance](run-instance.md#connect-to-instance) in [Launching an Amazon EC2 instance](run-instance.md)\.
 For simplicity, this tutorial uses the security group named **default** that all newer AWS accounts have\.